 I think the response is that we have never thought that we should invest in specific technologies.
-If there is a request to see how we can help further and if more funds available, that is a different question, but for now we have not provided a specific additional response to the 1 million, nor have we prescribed how actually it's being used.
+If there is a request to see how we can help further and if more funds can be available, that is a different question, but for now we have not provided a specific additional response to the 1 million, nor have we prescribed how exactly it's being used.

 And we did answer directly to the GAC representative of Ukraine.
-And this process, before we have this process and put them in public, we always ask if it's okay for us to publish the question and answers as a part of our process, and I probably complain myself that somewhere along the line haven't received an answer.
+And [it's just that] we have this process, before we process those things, put them in public, we always ask if it's okay for us to publish the question and answers as a part of our process, and I probably can blame myself that somewhere along the line haven't checked if I've received an answer.
 But we did send what we call a pre-answer to the Ukraine GAC rep, who I think I have seen here, by the way.